 Despite the difficult times of the Depression-era and World War II, the congregation continued to grow.
 In April 1955, 8.6 acres of land was purchased at 805 East Denman Avenue.
 On Easter Sunday 1959, the congregation marched from the old downtown location to the Denman Avenue site.
 The following Sunday, April 5, the first service was held at the new location in the Fellowship Hall.
 By 1978, when the congregation celebrated the 100 years since Mrs. Abney began her Sunday School, the church complex included six buildings.

-Over more than 150 years, Lufkin’s First United Methodist Church has impacted almost five full generations of not just Methodists, but the entire area.
-Today, we pursue a mission and vision that will influence generations into the next century.
+For over 150 years, First United Methodist Church - Lufkin has impacted almost five full generations of not just Methodists, but the entire Lufkin area.
+Today, we pursue a mission of making disciples of Jesus Christ for the transformation of the world.